-Splitting (Fig 13) .
+Splitting (Fig 13)

 Splitting is a common operation, usually done on the last bottom head, and often requiring very large horse powers.
 Such a head is available and may be fitted with anti kick-back fingers to prevent ejection towards the operator.
+Only one saw can be fitted on the smaller machines, ie. GC.